-Surprising me, it took until June for a steady decrease in new Maryland cases to decline.
-I suppose that is a consequence that during lockdown, many people in essential services continued to contract the disease through contact in their jobs and then bring it home.
+Surprising me, it took until June for a steady decrease in new Maryland cases to occur.
+I suppose that is a consequence that despite the lockdown, many people in essential services continued to contract the disease through contact in their jobs and then bring it home.

 The Maryland chart shows actual new cases with a light blue line.
 The heavier red line is the weekly moving average which clearly shows the declining numbers of new COVID-19 cases, currently below 400/day.